Share this entry

 “Ask Me Anything” with CFO Lee Kirkpatrick Twilio (2012-2018)

 A veteran CFO of multiple companies, Lee Kirkpatrick, guided Twilio to and through its IPO from 2012-2018.
-Now an active board member and executive advisor to both venture-backed and public companies, Lee is eager to share his opinions and insights into what makes a successful leader.
+Now an active board member and executive advisor to both venture-backed and public companies, Lee is eager to share his insights into what makes a successful CFO and leader.

 In this month’s installment of our “Ask Me Anything” Circle|Call series, Lee joined his CFO|Circle peers for an intimate conversation about his views and practices for exercising greater empathy and how these practices form the basis for being a strong leader in a company.
 Here are the Takeaways from our conversation: